erdem85/terminal-chat/README.md

 ## Limitations

-you cannot talk to people on other networks
+You cannot talk to people on other networks with terminalchat.
+It is only designed to work on the same local network

-## things i made terminal-chat do
+## Things I made terminal-chat do

 I have implemented a generalizable transport protocol on top of ARP, which allows you to send messages that are tens of thousands of characters long.
 I have also added a bit of compression to improve performance.